KyleLamoureux/COMP3040_A3/README.md

 ### /profInfo
-Get the professor's information by providing the professor's name.
+Get the professor's information by providing the professor's name, and an additional option to get some top reviews from Rate My Prof.
 ##### Parameters
 | Parameter   |  Type  | Required |        Description            |
 |-------------|--------|----------|-------------------------------|